prz666/scapy-packet-loss/README.md

 # Setup

-See last steps in `lab_setup.sh`, which was used to test the solution in a sandbox using Linux network namespaces, along with using `tc` to simulate random percent-based packet drops.
+See last steps in `lab_setup1.sh`, which was used to test the solution in a sandbox using Linux network namespaces, along with using `tc` to simulate random percent-based packet drops.

 # Caveats

-Obviously, any firewalls or security groups etc. need to be open for any given flow.
+* Obviously, any firewalls or security groups etc. need to be open for any given flow.